-8See Footnote # 3.
+See Footnote # 3.
 9 To complete the analysis refer to the key in Section III.D.6 of the Instructional Guidebook.
 10 Prior to asserting or declining CWA jurisdiction based solely on this category, Corps Districts will elevate the action to Corps and EPA HQ for review consistent with the process described in the Corps/EPA Memorandum Regarding CWA Act Jurisdiction Following Rapanos.

 ☐ Interstate isolated waters.
 Explain: ☐ Other factors.
 Explain: Identify water body and summarize rationale supporting determination: Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
 Other non-wetland waters: acres.
-Identify type(s) of waters: Wetlands: acres.
-NON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY): If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements.
+Identify type(s) of waters: .
+Wetlands: acres.
+F. NON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY): If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements.
 Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce.
 Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR).
 Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
 Explain: Other: (explain, if not covered above): Provide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR factors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional judgment (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet width (ft).
 Lakes/ponds: acres.
 Other non-wetland waters: acres.
 List type of aquatic resource: Wetlands: acres.
 Provide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet, width (ft).
 Lakes/ponds: acres.
 Other non-wetland waters: acres.
-List type of aquatic resource: Wetlands: acres.
+List type of aquatic resource: .
 Wetlands: acres.
-CTION IV: DATA SOURCES.
-SUPPORTING DATA.
+SEC CTION IV: DATA SOURCES.
+A. SUPPORTING DATA.
 Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked and requested, appropriately reference sources below): Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant: Data sheets prepared/submitted by or on behalf of the applicant/consultant.
 Office concurs with data sheets/delineation report.
-Data sheets prepared by the Corps: Prepared by Michael P. Leggiero, Biologist, S&E Section on April 26, 2017.
+Data sheets prepared by the Corps: Prepared by Michael P. Leggiero, Biologist, S&E Section, on 11/9/18.
 Corps navigable waters' study: U.S. Geological Survey Hydrologic Atlas: USGS NHD data.
 USGS 8 and 12 digit HUC maps.
 U.S. Geological Survey map(s).
 Cite scale & quad name: USDA Natural Resources Conservation Service Soil Survey.
 Citation: National wetlands inventory map(s).
-Cite name: State/Local wetland inventory map(s).
-FEMA/FIRM maps: 100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) Photographs: Aerial (Name & Date): Other (Name & Date): Previous determination(s).
-File no. and date of response letter: Applicable/supporting case law: Applicable/supporting scientific literature: Other information (please specify):
+Cite name: State/Local wetland inventory map(s): FEMA/FIRM maps: 100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) Photographs: Aerial (Name & Date): or Other (Name & Date): or Other (Name & Date): Applicable/supporting scientific literature: Other information (please specify):Multiple sources and year/months of online aerial imagery.

-B. ADDITIONAL COMMENTS TO SUPPORT JD: This JD is associated with the investigation of an unauthorized discharge of firmaterial into waters of the US.
-The invistigation was limited to only those areas associated with recent work.
-The area of investigation only a subset of the entire property.
-As such, regulated waters may be present on other parts of the property that were not identified as this investigation
+B. ADDITIONAL COMMENTS TO SUPPORT JD: This JD is associated with the investigation of an unauthorized activity.
+The area of investigation is limited only to those areas of alleged unauthorized work.
+As such, other waters and wetlands may be present on the property that were not investigated and the jurisdictional status of these areas was not determined